Spomenici – What are they?

 What are they?

-The architecture of Spomenici is often associated with the movement called "brutalism", where the term comes from Le Corbusier's reference to raw concrete.
+The architecture of Spomenici is often associated with the movement called "brutalism", where the term comes from Le Corbusier's reference to raw concrete (beton brut).
 However, while most of the Spomenici are indeed built with concrete, their architecture has more a life of its own, where abstraction and futuristic elements dominate.
-Among the authors of the most fascinating Spomenici there are: the architect Bogdan Bogdanovic and the sculptors Dušan Džamonja and Miodrag Živković.
+Among the authors of the most fascinating Spomenici there are: the architect Bogdan Bogdanovic, the sculptors Dušan Džamonja and Miodrag Živković.

-Miodrag Živković (1928) is a Montenegrin sculptor who worked also on some of the most famous Spomenici like: Tjentište (BiH), Priština (KS) and Kadinjaca (SR).
+Miodrag Živković (1928) is a Montenegrin sculptor who worked also on some of the most famous monuments like Tjentište (BiH), Priština (KS) and Kadinjaca (SR).

 Why photographing Spomenici

-There is no space for politics in my photographs, as I deal with politics in my other professional life.
-However, as other artists, I like to provoke.
-My images of Spomenici are in no way a political statement.
-My photographs are politically agnostic.
-I am not doing photo photojournalism anymore.
-I think that in this time of "photographic anarchy", where everybody take pictures with a mobile phone and send them viral on the web in a matter of seconds, photography has ceased to be a safeguard of reality.
-I love the aesthetics of Spomenici, which inspire me to take them to a new dimension through my artistic interpretation.
+There is no space for politics in my photographs, they are politically agnostic.
+In times of photographic anarchy, where everybody take million of pictures with a mobile phone and send them viral on the web in a matter of seconds, photography has ceased to be a safeguard of reality.

 Some of the most fascinating Spomenici

-It would be very difficult to just pick one, but if I had to, it would be Podgaric (HR).
-It is dedicated to the people of Moslavina who fought and died during WWII and it was developed by the sculptor Dušan Džamonja.
-It is one of the most wired, futuristic structure with a style that would suit the 70's UFO hysteria.
-The monument is still in pretty good shape but it doesn't look like that somebody is taking care of it.
+It would be very difficult to just pick one, but if I had to, it would be Podgaric (HR), by the sculptor Dušan Džamonja.
+It is one of the most wired, futuristic structures with a shape that suits the 70's UFO hysteria.

-The Makedonium (Ilinden), in Krusevo, is the most beautiful Spomenik in Macedonia.
+The Makedonium, in Krusevo, is the most beautiful Spomenik in Macedonia.
 Authors are Jordan and Iskra Grabuloska.
 It was officially opened in 1974, on the 30th anniversary of the Second Session of the Anti-fascist Assembly for the National Liberation of Macedonia and the 71st anniversary of the Ilinden uprising.
-The authorities take very well care of it.

 Petrova Gora (HR) is dedicated to the uprising of the people of Kordun and Banija.
-It is located in Petrovac, the highest peak of Petrova Gora mountain range.
-It is falling apart and is being progressively looted of its metal panels.
+It is located on the highest peak of Petrova Gora mountain range.
+It is falling apart and is being looted of its metal panels.

 Tijentiste (BiH) commemorates the 1943 Battle of Sutjeska and was developed by the sculptor Miodrag Živković.
-It is abandoned to the elements but due to its massive size is resisting well the signs of time.
+It is massive.

 Banj Brdo (BiH) commemorates the fallen soldiers of Kraijna and was developed by the Croatian sculptor Antun Augustinic.
-It is on top of a hill, not far away from the centre of Banja Luka.
-It still plays its social role, with people walking or cycling up to the monument.
-The authorities take care of it.
+It is located on top of a hill, not far from the centre of Banja Luka.
+It still plays a social role, with people walking to the top.

 Kadinjaca (SR) is a memorial complex to the Workers Battalion of Uzice Partisan Detachment who were killed in the battle of Kadinjača.
-It is a huge site, with several structures, which still plays its social role by attracting tourists and local citizens during the week-end.
-It is well maintained by the authorities.
+It is a huge site, with several structures, which still attracts tourists and locals.
 Authors were the sculptor Miodrag Živković and the architect Aleksandar Đokić.
 The memorial complex was officially opened by the Yugoslav President Tito on 23 September 1979.

-Buzludzha (BG) is the most important Balkan Spomenik outside of the former Yugoslavia.
+Buzludzha (BG) is the most important Balkan Spomenik outside of former Yugoslavia.
 It is massive.
 It was the house-monument of the former Bulgarian communist party commemorating the events of 1891 that led to the founding of the Bulgarian social democratic party, a forerunner of the communist party.
 It's located on the top of a mountain in the middle of Bulgaria and it has become a place of pilgrimage for urban explorers.
-The monument is snow sealed, as it is in danger of collapsing, but people often find ways to sneak in.
+The monument is now sealed, as in danger of collapsing.

 Among those that do not exist anymore